Evolution of Hawaiian volcanoes: Background

 The Hawaiian–Emperor seamount chain is remarkable for its length and its number of volcanoes.
 The chain is split into two subsections across a break, separating the older Emperor Seamount Chain from the younger Hawaiian Ridge; the V-shaped bend of the chain is easily noticeable on maps.
 The volcanoes are progressively younger to the southeast; the oldest dated volcano, located at the northern end, is 81 million years old.
-The break between the two subchains is 43 million years; in comparison, the oldest of the principal islands, Kauaʻi, is little more than 5 million years.
+The break between the two subchains is 43 million years old; in comparison, the oldest of the principal islands, Kauaʻi, is little more than 5 million years old.

 The "assembly line" that forms the volcanoes is driven by a hotspot, a plume of magma deep within the Earth producing lava at the surface.
 As the Pacific Plate moves in a west-northwest direction, each volcano moves with it away from its place of origin above the hotspot.
 The age and location of the volcanoes are a record of the direction, rate of movement, and orientation of the Pacific Plate.
 The pronounced 43-million-year-old break separating the Hawaiian Ridge from the Emperor Chain marks a dramatic change in direction of plate movement.

 Initial, deeper-water volcanic eruptions are characterized by pillow lava, so named for their shape, while shallow-water eruptions tend to be composed mainly of volcanic ash.
 Once the volcano is high enough so as to eliminate interference from water, its lava flows become those of ropey pāhoehoe and blocky ʻAʻā lava.

 Our current understanding of the process of evolution originates from the first half of the 20th century.
 The understanding of the process was advanced by frequent observation of volcanic eruptions, study of contrasting rock types, and reconnaissance mapping.
 More recently our understanding has been aided by geophysical studies, offshore submersible studies, the advent of radioactive dating, advances in petrology and geochemistry, advanced surveillance and monitoring, and detailed geological studies.
 The ratio of magnesium to silica in the lava is a sign of what stage the volcano is in, as over time the volcano's lavas shift from alkalic to tholeiitic lava, and then back to alkalic.

 Although volcanism and erosion are the chief factors in the growth and denudation of a volcano, other factors are also involved.
 Subsidence is known to occur.
 Changes in sea level, occurring mostly during the Pleistocene, have caused drastic changes; an example is the breakup of Maui Nui, initially a seven-volcano island, which was transformed into five islands as a result of subsidence.
 High rainfall due to the trade wind effect impacts on the severity of erosion on many of the major volcanoes.
 Coastline collapses, a notable part of the history of many of the Hawaiian volcanoes, are often devastating and destroy large parts of the volcanoes.